Quebecca/qc_comments/README.md

 ## Backend module

 This module comes with four tabs, with the ability to export the displayed data to an XLS file.

+Note: The TSconfig configuration used for the Backend is a **User/Group TSconfig** configuration.

 ### Satisfaction statistics
 This tab allows the administrator to get an idea of the page’s usefulness for frontend users, based on positive and negative comments.
 This module is configured using the following TSconfig: